Skip to content

 1. Start FlagBridge

-Create a docker-compose.yml file:
+Create a docker-compose.yml file in a new directory:

 yaml